Tonecarver/tcRackModules/README.md

 **<, >, P** - Output Mode selector.
 Select '<' to output the minimum pitch, '>' to output the maximum pitch, and 'P' to emit polyphonic output.
 Set the maximum number of polyphony voices via the right-click menu.

+**Matrix** - Left-click in the matrix to insert the item selected in the Rover / Obstacle palette.
+Right-click in the matrix to clear a cell.

 **Right-Click Menu** - Right click outside of the matrix and palette areas to bring up the context menu.
 The content menu allows you to set the maximum polyphony and load scale files.

 **USAGE TIPS** - A small matrix of a few rows and columns can produce great results.
 A very busy matrix of any size can be tamed by reducing the Note and Wall probabilities, muting walls, etc.